Work Design and Process Improvement

 Designing HIM Work That Holds Up

 Work design is the deliberate arrangement of tasks, roles, handoffs, technology, controls, and measurement.
-In HIM, the design of work affects whether records are complete, whether requests are processed legally, whether data can be trusted, and whether claims move through the revenue cycle.
-Domain 5 includes work design and process improvement because the RHIA role is expected to improve systems, not just react to errors.
+In HIM, work design determines whether records are complete, whether requests are processed legally, whether data can be trusted, and whether claims move through the revenue cycle.
+Domain 5 includes process improvement because the RHIA is expected to improve systems, not just react to errors.

 | Improvement step | RHIA application |